 A trading cryptocurrency guide must of course provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
 This is a review of the cryptocurrency exchange ACX.
 The review consists of four parts: general information, trading fees, deposit methods and security.

 ACX is an exchange based in Australia.
-Other exchanges from the same country includes, inter alia, TOPBTC.

 Unfortunately for US-investors, ACX prohibits US-investors from trading on its exchange.
 Interested US-investors must therefore refer to any of the other top crypto exchanges.

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
 The below is a picture of the trading view at ACX (when not signed in):

 The fees at any exchange are very important to consider.

 ACX’s trading fees for are 0.20% for both takers and makers.
 This fee is slightly below the industry average which is around 0.25% and thus constitutes a competitive advantage against the majority of other top crypto exchanges in the market.
 Maybe it even makes this exchange the best cryptocurrency exchange site for you.